Caribbean to Pacific Adventure

 This trip takes you into the little-visited heartland of Costa Rica as well as spending time on both the Caribbean and Pacific Coasts, combining the freedom of a self-drive holiday with the security of a well-planned itinerary.

 - Ballena Bay 2 nights

 - Manual Antonio 4 nights

 Day 1: The adventure begins!
-A representative is meeting to greet you when you arrive at the international airport in San Jose, and conduct you to your hotel located in the heart of the city.
-Grano de Oro is a gracious belle epoque mansion with elegant salons and a lovely roof terrace, ideal for resting and recuperating after the flight.
+A representative is meeting to greet you when you arrive at the international airport in San Jose, to hand over all the necessary paperwork for the holiday and drive you to your hotel located in the heart of the city.
+Grano de Oro is a gracious Belle Epoque mansion with elegant salons and a lovely roof terrace, ideal for resting and recuperating after the flight.
 Tonight you can dine in the hotel’s acclaimed restaurant or venture into the city where you’ll have a wide choice of places to eat.
 Grano de Oro

 Day 2: Refreshed after a good night’s sleep and re-energised by breakfast, it’s time to start your journey of discovery.
 Your 4-wheel drive vehicle is ready and waiting at the hotel so you can head straight off, travelling east towards the village of Puerto Viejo de Limon on the southern Caribbean coast.
 This is a drive of around 4 hours, though you’re free to break the journey as often as you wish.
 Your destination is Le Cameleon, a stylish boutique hotel by the beach, with an infectiously laid-back atmosphere typical of this region.
 Settle in, have a dip in the pool and chill… Breakfast Le Cameleon